ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 }
 ```

 Next, we will introduce our `KeyAndSpan` struct.
-Since we need propper equavilence implemented for our key type we will use a `readonly record struct`.
-This take away all the complexity of implementing such a key type and reduces it really to one line of code.
+Since we need proper equivalence implemented for our key type, we will use a `readonly record struct`.
+This takes away all the complexity of implementing such a key type and reduces it to one line of code.

-Create a file called `KeyAndSpan.cs` in the `Types/Assets` directory and copy the code below.
+Create a `KeyAndSpan.cs` file in the `Types/Assets` directory and copy the code below.

 ```csharp title="/Types/Assets/HttpBatchDataLoader.cs"
 namespace Demo.Types.Assets;